Spherical cosmological models: an alternative cosmology

 \subsection{An example}

-We now discuss one particular class of models for which $\partial_rR(r_{b},t)=0$ at some time $t$, while $X(r_{b},t)$ is not singular nor zero.
+We now discuss one particular class of models for which $\partial_rR(r_{b},t)=0$ at some time $t$, while $X(r_{b},t)$ is not singular nor zero, which is called a neck.
 Therefore the condition $\partial_rR(r_{b},t)=0$ is not visible in the metric (the radial term is non-zero and is a 'de l'H\^opital' type limit $0/0$).
 Out of this particular class we now consider the models for which $r_{\phi b}=r_{b}$, $\lambda>1$, $\mu>1$ and $\nu=1$, which are of a class we excluded in the previous section.